vipulchhabra99/Personal-Website/src/content/about/index.md

   - MongoDB
 ---

-Hello!
-I'm Vipul Chhabra, a CSD Sophomore at IIIT Hyderabad, India who enjoys building things that live on the internet.
-I develop exceptional websites and web apps that provide intuitive, pixel-perfect user interfaces with efficient and modern backends.

-I work on a wide variety of interesting and meaningful projects on a daily basis.
+Hello, I'm Vipul Chhabra , Computer Science Undergraduate at IIIT Hyderabad.
+Currently, pursuing my research in the field of Data Science at (DSAC Lab IIIT-H).

+I'm a person with variety of interests but still to find my passion.

+I like to learn and explore new things :) .

 Here's a few technologies I've been working with recently: